A Quasi-Newton Subspace Trust Region Algorithm for nonmonotone variational inequalities in adversarial learning over box constraints: The QNSTR algorithm and its convergence analysis

-In this section, we propose the QNSTR algorithm to compute the first-order stationary points of problem \eqref{SAA_MINIMAX} with a fixed sample size $N$.
-In the remainder of this paper, the feasible set is considered as $X=[a,b]$ and $Y=[c,d]$, where $a,b\in \mathbb{R}^n$, $c,d\in \mathbb{R}^m$ with $a< b$ and $c< d$.
+In this section, we propose the QNSTR algorithm to compute an $\epsilon$-first-order stationary point of problem \eqref{SAA_MINIMAX} with a fixed sample size $N$.
+In the remainder of this paper, let $X=[a,b]$ and $Y=[c,d]$, where $a,b\in \mathbb{R}^n$, $c,d\in \mathbb{R}^m$ with $a< b$ and $c< d$ in the componentwise sense.
 In this case, the projection in (\ref{gs15}) has a closed form and the function $F_N$ can be written as